aws/event-ruler/README.md

 counts the matches, yields the following on a 2019 MacBook:

 Events are processed at over 220K/second except for:
- - equals-ignore-case matches, which are processed at over 180K/second.
+ - equals-ignore-case matches, which are processed at over 200K/second.
  - wildcard matches, which are processed at over 170K/second.
- - anything-but matches, which are processed at over 110K/second.
+ - anything-but matches, which are processed at over 150K/second.
+ - numeric matches, which are processed at over 120K/second.
- - numeric matches, which are processed at over 2.5K/second.
+ - complex array matches, which are processed at over 2.5K/second.

 ### Suggestions for better performance